aliciatb/earthquakes/README.md

 # features
 * Clean dataset with date, city location and numeric lat/long values
+* Show when earthquakes occurred in different countries, their magnitude, and their toll on human life
 * timeline and map visualizations
 * annotated vizes